QubesOS/qubes-doc/user/security-in-qubes/firewall.md

 sudo chmod +x /rw/config/qubes-firewall-user-script
 ~~~

-If the service should be available to other VMs on the same system, do not forget to specifiy the additional rules described above.
+If the service should be available to other VMs on the same system, do not forget to specify the additional rules described above.

 **4. Allow packets into the qube to reach the service**